New Mexico Forms Library

 [ ] occupational health benefits as provided by Section 52-3-37 NMSA 1978;

-[ ] public assistance and welfare benefits;
+[ ] unemployment compensation benefits;

 [ ] cash surrender values and benefits of life insurance contracts;

-[ ] payment from life, accident and health insurance policies or annuity contracts;
+[ ] payment from life, accident, and health insurance policies or annuity contracts;

 [ ] crime victims’ reparation fund payments;